 This relatively new, unpretentious restaurant is truly a hidden gem!
 Chef Requi Cyril - a nice, humble young man - has immense talent!
 His specialties include the seared dorade gris filet served with rice cooked in bouillabaisse broth and the regional classic cassoulet stew of pork rind, duck confit, sausage, and white beans.
-Must try the chèvre chaud panés (fried goat cheese patties), served with mixed greens, tomatoes, slices of fresh apple and apricot – simply divine!
+Must try the chèvre chaud panés (fried goat cheese patties), served with mixed greens, tomatoes, slices of fresh apple and apricot, it's divine!
 Vegetarians need not to worry, chef Cyril offers an equally sumptuous menu végétarien using the best produce available.
 For dessert, go for the delectable crème catalane – similar to crème brûlée but infused with exotic cinnamon and anise spices.
 Gorgeous food presentation, attentive service, and reasonable pricing: 3-course dinner for only 22€ per person (wine not included).
 Get a table out on the cobblestone sidewalk for the spectacular view of the great medieval castle on the hill.

 Le Trivalou, 69 Rue Trivalle, 11000 Carcassonne, France